masterbtc/documentation-1/docs/markdown/pages/Claim.md

 *user data object properties*

-the **name** property contains the name of an user data.
+the **name** property contains the name of a user data.
 It can be a string of any kind.
 The **value** property contains the actual user data.
 The **nonce** is needed for unique leaf hash generation.

 ### Hashes

 As described above, an entity/user should be able to create a claim with a subset of one's user data.
-To achieve this, a [hash tree](https://en.wikipedia.org/wiki/Merkle_tree) based on the user data is created an added to the claim.
+To achieve this, a [hash tree](https://en.wikipedia.org/wiki/Merkle_tree) based on the user data is created and added to the claim.

 To prevent an attacker from recreating the root hash based on collected data, every user data is appended with a unique nonce.
-This leads to different merkle roots even if two user data contain the same name and value.
+This leads to different root hashes even if two user data contain the same name and value.

 A flat tree structure with an order of n and a depth of 2 should be used:

 ![](./.../../draw.io/out/diagrams-merkle-tree.svg)

-*merkle tree based on user data with order n and depth 2*
+*hash tree based on user data with order n and depth 2*

 Whenever an entity wants to authenticate itself, it shares the requested user data subset in clear text along with the necessary hashes to recreate the hash tree.
 A verifier then recreates the hash tree and compares the root hashes to verify the integrity of the shared data.